Tampa Stadium: Tampa Bay Buccaneers

 The Buccaneers had improved enough by the 1979 season to host the NFC Championship Game, which they lost 9-0 to the Los Angeles Rams.
-The Bucs played 18 additional seasons in the facility but struggled through most of them.
-They would only host one more playoff game on their original home turf: an NFC Wild Card Game vs. the Detroit Lions on December 28, 1997, which they won 20-10.
+The Buccaneers played 18 additional seasons in the facility but struggled through most of them.
+They would only host one more playoff game on their original home turf: an NFC Wild Card Game versus the Detroit Lions on December 28, 1997, which they won 20-10.
 This would be the last game the team ever played in Tampa Stadium, as they moved next door to Raymond James Stadium in 1998.

 Krewe of Honor

 In 1991, the organization initiated the "Krewe of Honor", which featured a mural of the first class of three members.
 Quarterback Doug Williams was inducted September 6, 1992 and owner Hugh Culverhouse on September 5, 1993.
 No additional members were added before Tampa Stadium was closed and demolished.

 Houlihan's Stadium

 Malcolm Glazer also acquired naming rights to Tampa Stadium when he purchased the Buccaneers in 1995.
 In October of that year, he had the Houlihan's restaurant chain, another business in his portfolio, pay the Bucs $10 million for those rights.
 This resulted in the official name of the facility being changed to "Houlihan's Stadium" in 1996 and in Glazer being sued by Houlihan's stockholders, who were not happy about purchasing stadium naming rights in an area in which the chain had no restaurants.